The AAA Framework — Follow-Through That Holds · KwanHoward.com

 Awareness

 Not assumed — confirmed.
 There is a difference between telling someone something and knowing they understood it.
-Awareness is confirmed when the employee can articulate the standard in their own words, unprompted, before the conversation moves forward.
+Awareness is confirmed when the person can explain the standard, outcome, or definition of done in their own words before the work moves forward.

-Most managers skip this.
+Most leaders skip this.
 They say it clearly, trust that the message landed, and move on.
-Then when performance breaks down and the employee says "I didn't know," the manager can't prove they did — because awareness was never confirmed.
+Then when follow-through breaks and the person says "I didn't know," there is no proof that the expectation was ever understood.

 Common failure: "I told them" is not the same as "they knew."
-If you haven't asked them to play it back, you don't have confirmed awareness.
+If they cannot play it back, awareness is still assumed.

 02